 The ideal chemical water balance in pools means maintaining pH, alkalinity, chlorine, and stabiliser within an approximate range.
-The range displayed below is only a rough guideline, and CAUTION MUST BE TAKEN when reading this guideline as the correct balance for your pool may differ depending on a number of factors including (but not limited to) whether it is a quartzon pool, it has a heat exchanger, and the particular type of pool and set-up.
-Please always refer to the manufactures manual and warranty for exact details.
+The range displayed below is only a rough guideline, and CAUTION MUST BE TAKEN when reading this guideline as the correct balance for your pool may differ depending on a number of factors including (but not limited to) whether it is a Quartzon pool, it has a heat exchanger, and the particular type of pool and set-up.
+Please always refer to the manufacturers manual and warranty for exact details.
 If you have any doubts, please feel free to call us for further advice.

 pH: 7.0 – 7.4 Fibreglass; 7.4 - 7.8 Plaster, Vinyl, Painted

 The pH scale runs from 0 to 14 and is a measure of the acidity or alkalinity of a solution.
 You will never get the best out of your pool unless the pH is correct.

 Also known as free chlorine.
 It is formed when Sodium Hypochlorite, Calcium Hypochlorite, Dichlor, or Trichlor are mixed with water and dissociate.
 This is the main pool water disinfectant.

 Free chlorine acts as a sanitizer killing potentially harmful bacteria and micro-organisms.

 Useful amounts of free chlorine can only be obtained if the pH is within certain limits, or if the stabiliser level is not too high.

 Alkalinity 40 - 80 ppm Fibreglass; 80 – 120 ppm Vinyl, Painted; 150 - 200 ppm Plaster

 Closely related to pH, but the two must not be confused.
 Total alkalinity is a measure of the amount of alkaline materials in the water.
 This alkalinity will usually be present as bicarbonates.